What is DBT?

 Intake Procedure

 We often have a waiting list for our DBT program.
-We endeavor to move people off the waiting list as soon as possible.
-The typical wait time is 4 to 12 weeks.
+We endeavor to move people off the waiting list as soon as possible however the wait time to enter our comprehensive DBT program is typically a minimum of 4 to 12 weeks.
+You may be eligible to participate in skills training group as an adjunct to your ongoing treatment outside of the Wake Kendall Group while you are on the wait list to join our comprehensive DBT program.
+Availability to start in Pre-DBT Skills Training in Advance of Treatment (Pre-DBT STAT) depends on openings in the skills groups (see additional information below).
 In the interest of facilitating a smooth intake procedure, we ask that you proceed with the following steps:

 • Step 1